sinayanaik/ros_control/readme.md

      ```bash
      ros2 run robot_motion trajectory_publisher.py
      ```
-   - Effort-based (with marker trail):
+   - Effort-based (with marker trail and auto-plotting):
      ```bash
      ros2 run robot_motion trajectory_effort_publisher.py
      ```
+     - **After you press Ctrl+C, the joint and 3D end effector plots will be shown automatically.**

 4. In RViz, ensure the Marker display for `/gripper_position_marker` is enabled to see the end effector path trail.